Gravity Conveyors and Product Flow

 - Infeed and discharge elevations: These are the fundamental heights of the conveyor at the top (where product enters) and bottom (where the product stops).
 The steeper this slope, the faster product can flow.

-- The “acceleration effect”:Â The rate of flow for conveyed boxes is also affected by the “acceleration effect” of a spinning roller or wheel that’s still moving after a preceding box has rolled across it.
+- The acceleration effect: The acceleration effect of spinning roller or wheel that’s still moving after a preceding box has rolled across it affects flow speeds.

 - Flow design: Boxes and other loads move faster in straight lines.
 Adding curves or turns reduces flow.